COREkin/RBW4eink/README.md

 First, you need to install ImageMagick.
 You can install ImageMagick with this website. https://imagemagick.org/script/download.php

-Second, you need to install opneCV.
+Second, you need to install openCV.

 Lastly, you need to change directory path to yours.